IBRA9635/IBRA9635/README.md

 - 📦 **Logistics & Supply Chain**
 - 📊 Passionate about **Data Analytics**, **Statistics**, and **Automation**
-- 💻 Tools I work with:
+- 💻 I use the tools i'am good at, and work on improving the ones i'm not:
   - Excel / Power Query
   - Power BI / Tableau
   - SQL / MS Access